Last Updated on February 10, 2024 by Louise Carter

-For many people, waking up is the hardest part of the day.
-Night owls often find getting up early in the morning difficult, even with an alarm clock.
+For many of us, waking up is the hardest part of the day.
+Night owls often find getting up early in the morning difficult, even with the assistance of an alarm clock.

-It’s best to wake up naturally if you can, as this ensures your sleep cycle reaches its conclusion, allowing you to awaken more refreshed and recharged.
 Also, you won’t have the stressful blare of an alarm scaring you awake.
-People who wake up naturally are mentally sharper throughout the day.
+People who wake up naturally are usually mentally sharper throughout the day.

-However, alarm clocks are more reliable for waking up on time, especially if you’re not an early bird.
-Use gentler versions if you must use an alarm clock or shift your sleep routine.
-Choose those with a sunlight emulator or soft nature sounds to awaken you rather than a startling alarm.
+Of course, alarm clocks are more reliable for waking up on time, especially if you’re not an early bird.
+Try using an alarm clock with a sunlight emulator or nature sounds to awaken you.

 Is It Better to Wake Up Naturally or With an Alarm?

-As relatively new inventions, alarm clocks are effective but also a nuisance for our body chemistry.
+As relatively new inventions, alarm clocks are effective but disruptive to our body chemistry.

-Alarm clocks, by contrast, cut through our sleep and disrupt our circadian rhythms by using stressful sounds to cause a sudden awakening.
-This is effective for ensuring we wake up exactly when we need to.
-However, it also causes stress and can leave us feeling groggy.
+Alarm clocks cut through our sleep and disrupt our circadian rhythms by using stressful sounds to cause a sudden awakening.
+Although effective, alarm clocks cause stress and can leave us confused.

-This is especially true if alarms wake us before we can finish our natural sleep cycle.
-According to the CDC, 1 in 3 adults don’t get enough sleep, so it may be time to reconsider how we wake.
+This is especially true if alarm clocks wake us before we finish our natural sleep cycle.
+One in three adults doesn’t get enough sleep, so it may be time to reconsider how we wake up.

 There are pros and cons to waking up naturally or with an alarm.
-The best approach is to seek a middle ground, especially if you are a night owl who struggles to get up without an alarm.
+The best approach is to seek a middle ground, especially if you’re a night owl who struggles to wake up without an alarm.

 Benefits of Waking Up Without an Alarm Clock

-Waking up naturally is an imprecise art at the best of times.
-Nonetheless, there are many benefits to working with your body’s rhythms, making it worthwhile, and many people sleep through their alarm anyway.
+Waking up naturally is an imprecise art.
+Nonetheless, there are benefits to working with the body’s rhythms, and many people sleep through their alarm anyway.

 Completed Wake Cycle

-Throughout the night, your body will go through multiple sleep cycles.
+Throughout the night, the body goes through various sleep cycles.

 These are broken down into stages, three of which include the NREM and REM stages.
-Each cycle will carry on for 90 minutes, and you need 4-6 cycles to wake up refreshed.
+Each cycle lasts 90 minutes, and you need 4-6 cycles to wake up refreshed.

-So, you should feel refreshed when you wake up naturally.
-An alarm clock can leave you with that groggy, exhausted feeling when you are forced to wake mid-cycle.
+When you wake up naturally, you should feel refreshed.
+An alarm clock can leave you feeling groggy and exhausted when forced to wake mid-cycle.

-Waking up naturally helps to preserve the soothing and de-stressing effects of sleep.
+Waking up naturally preserves the soothing and de-stressing effects of sleep.
 When you have time to come around naturally, you’re more likely to find yourself:

-When you allow your body to wake up naturally, you’re ensuring you get enough sleep.
+When you allow your body to wake up naturally, you’re getting enough sleep.
 This is a considerable benefit since issues can arise from sleep deprivation.

-According to the Institute of Medicine, losing just 1-2 hours of sleep regularly can impact everything from your mind to your heart.
+According to the Institute of Medicine, losing just 1-2 hours of sleep regularly can negatively impact your brain and heart health.

-With that in mind, rising naturally is a good idea where possible.
-The main (and perhaps only) benefit of using an alarm clock is waking up exactly when you need to, even if you haven’t yet had enough sleep.
+The main (and perhaps only) benefit of using an alarm clock is waking up when necessary, even if you haven’t had enough sleep.

 Exceptionally heavy sleepers, or those who are exhausted, may sleep through alarms, allowing them to wake up naturally later.
-However, most people will be woken by their uniquely stressful sounds, leaving them to deal with the harmful effects of an alarm clock.
+However, most people will be awoken by their stressful sounds.

 Of course, using an alarm clock means missing out on the benefits of naturally waking up.
 There are also a couple of additional drawbacks to consider:

 Interrupted Sleep Cycle

-Unlike allowing your body to wake at its own pace, alarm clocks:
+Unlike allowing the body to wake at its own pace, alarm clocks:

 This can leave you agitated and groggy, making it hard to get through the day in a good mood.

-It can cause acute increases in older people and even increase the risk of things like heart attacks.
-Of course, these risks are less serious for younger people.
+It can cause acute increases in older people and even increase the risk of heart attacks.
+Of course, these risks are much lower in younger people.

-There are also sunrise alarms that mimic the increased natural light caused by dawn to manually trigger the natural waking process.
-These are good compromises.
+Sunrise alarms also mimic the increased natural light caused by dawn to trigger the natural waking process.

 How to Wake Up Without an Alarm Clock

-It’s always smart to wake up naturally if possible, which is better for your mood, body, and long-term health.
-Of course, if you’re not an early bird, it can be hard to wake up when you need to without an alarm if you are not a natural early bird.
-Your circadian rhythms impact:
+It’s always better to wake up naturally, which is good for your mood and long-term health.
+Of course, if you’re not an early bird, it can be difficult to wake up when you need to without an alarm.

-Becoming a morning person when you’re a night owl is not impossible.
-However, it’s a long process that requires some lifestyle changes and perseverance.
+Becoming a morning person when you’re a night owl isn’t impossible.
+However, it’s a long process that requires specific lifestyle changes and perseverance.

-Go to bed half an hour to an hour earlier than you usually do, and try your best to relax for an hour before you go to bed.
-Avoid your phone and loud music or stimulating activities to make it easier to fall asleep.
+Go to bed half an hour to an hour earlier than usual, and do your utmost to relax for an hour before bedtime.
+Avoid phones, playing video games, and stimulating activities to make it harder to fall asleep.

-Try to create an enticing morning routine.
-According to Gamification in Education and Business, incentives and rewards greatly impact motivation.
+Create an enticing morning routine.
+According to Gamification in Education and Business, incentives and rewards significantly impact motivation.

 With responsibilities to consider, it’s unlikely that you can stop using your alarm immediately.

-Instead, it’s wise to get a gentler wake-up call while you adjust.
-A sunrise alarm or a musical alarm sound with a bird song in it could take some of the stress out of your mornings.
+Instead, a gentler wake-up call is recommended while adjusting.
+A sunrise or musical alarm sound with a bird song could reduce morning stress.

-Over time, you may wake up before your regularly scheduled alarm.
+Over time, you may wake up before your scheduled alarm.
 When this happens regularly, try switching it off on a non-working day to see if your body still wakes up on time.

-It’s best to wake up naturally, as alarm clocks have drawbacks that impact your sleep cycle, mood, and health.
+It’s better to wake up naturally because alarm clocks have drawbacks that impact your sleep cycle, mood, and health.
 With these tips, the transition should be smoother.